vuejs/v2.vuejs.org/source/guide/directives.md

 When the expression inside the mustaches change, the rendered component will also change accordingly!

-However, note that `v-component` is the only literal directive that has this reactive behavior.
-Mustache expressions in other literal directives are evaluated **only once**.
+However, note that `v-component` and `v-partial` are the only literal directives that have this kind of reactive behavior.
+Mustache expressions in other literal directives, e.g. `v-ref`, are evaluated **only once**.
 After the directive has been compiled, it will no longer react to value changes.

 A full list of literal directives can be found in the [API reference](/api/directives.html#Literal_Directives).